Descanonge/neba/docs/source/config/autodoc_trait.rst

 Example
 =======

-If we use it to document :class:`.ApplicationBase`:
+If we use it to document :class:`.Application`:

-.. autosection:: neba.config.application.ApplicationBase
+.. autosection:: neba.config.application.Application
     :inherited-members: Configurable
     :member-order: bysource
     :only-configurables: